-Air Conditioning (AC) is the primary source of cooling in a typical Cell Site (CS) although it consumes a great deal of electricity.
+Air Conditioning (AC) is the primary source of cooling in a typical Cell Site (CS) although it consumes a large quantity of electricity.
 Excessive energy consumption due to air conditioning increases the operational expenses of telecommunication companies.
-Therefore, network operators have attempted a variety of techniques to reduce the exorbitant cost associated with a cell site's high-power consumption.
-A Free Cooling System (FCS) is one such approach.
-Using computer modeling, this paper investigated how the FCS will function at a CS in Ghana.
-The study was conducted for 12 hours (from 6 pm to 6 am).
-A shelter with dimensions is 3 m \times 2.47 m \times 2.45 m (L \times B \times H) is used in the study, with three window positioning scenarios (different window heights) namely: an inlet window is 0.5 m high, and the outlet window is 1.5 m high, an inlet window and outlet window are both 1.0 m high and an inlet window is 1.5 m high, and the outlet window is 0.5 m high.
-The analysis revealed that a shelter with inlet and outlet windows at the same height has the most efficient heat dissipation potential.
-Furthermore, at a set temperature threshold of 25 °C, the annual percentage share for the two operating modes is approximately 67% for Air Conditioning (AC) and 33% for Free Cooling (FC) in 2020, 76% for AC and 24% for FC in 2021, and 61% for AC and 39% for FC in 2022.

-However, when the set temperature threshold is increased from 25 °Cto 30 °C, the annual percentage share is approximately 0.01% for AC and 99.9% for FC in 2020, 0% for AC and 100% for FC in 2021, and 1% for AC and 99% for FC in 2022, thus the proportion of free cooling increases as the set temperature threshold is raised.
-An indication of energy savings.
-It can be determined that when FC is operated at a set temperature threshold of 30 °C or higher, most cell sites in Ghana will save a considerable amount of energy.
+Therefore, network operators have attempted various techniques to reduce the exorbitant cost of a cell site's highpower consumption.
+A Free Cooling (FC) System is one such approach.
+This paper uses computer modeling to investigate how the FC System will function at a CS in Ghana for 12 hours (from 6 pm to 6 am).
+A shelter with dimensions of 3 m $\times$ 2.47 m $\times$ 2.45 m (L $\times$ B $\times$ H) is used in the study, with three window positioning scenarios (different window heights), namely: (a) an inlet window 0.5 m high, and the outlet window 1.5 m high, (b) an inlet window and outlet window both 1.0 m high and (c) an inlet window 1.5 m high, and the outlet window 0.5 m high.
+The analysis revealed that the shelter with inlet and outlet windows at the same height has the most efficient heat dissipation potential.
+Furthermore, at a set temperature threshold of 25 °C, the annual percentage share for the two operating modes is approximately 67% for AC and 33% for FC in 2020, 76% for AC and 24% for FC in 2021, and 61% for AC and 39% for FC in 2022.
+However, when the set temperature threshold is increased from 25 °C to 30 °C, the annual percentage share is approximately 0.01% for AC and 99.9% for FC in 2020, 0% for AC and 100% for FC in 2021, and 1% for AC and 99% for FC in 2022.
+Thus, the proportion of free cooling increases as the set temperature threshold is raised, indicating potential energy savings.
+It could be concluded that in Ghana, installing a cell site with an FC system and setting the temperature of its control system to 30 °C or higher will result in significant energy savings.

-Keywords: Air Conditioning, Cell Site, Free Cooling, Energy Savings, Free Cooling System, Indoor Set Temperature, Outdoor Temperatures, Total Cooling Load
+Keywords: Air Conditioning, Airflow Pattern, Cell Site, Cooling Load Factor, Cubic Feet Per Minute, Energy Savings, Free Cooling, Energy Savings, Free Cooling System, Indoor Set Temperature, Shelter Ambient Temperatures, Shelter Indoor Temperatures, Total Cooling Load

-1. Introduction
+Introduction

 Globally, the number of mobile phones and data usage has increased.
 According to Bhondge et al. (2016), there are approximately 12 billion cellular network subscribers across the world.
 In Ghana, as of January 2021, the total number of mobile connections had gotten to 41.69 million (Kemp, 2021).
 The increase in this sector has made mobile operators invest massively in their infrastructure for better service delivery.
 These infrastructures include the deployment of Cell Sites (CS) to ensure constant access to mobile networks and guaranteed Quality-of-Service (QoS) to network subscribers (Ayang et al., 2016).
-A Cell Site (CS) consists of the Baseband Unit (BBU), the Transmission (TX) equipment, generators, masts, Backup Batteries (BB), shelters, the power conversion system, and other auxiliary electronic equipment.
+A Cell Site (CS) consists of the Baseband Unit (BBU), the Microwave Transmission (TXm) equipment, generators, masts, Backup Batteries (BB), shelters, the power conversion system, and other auxiliary electronic equipment.

-The BBU, the TX equipment, BB, and other electronic equipment generate lots of heat, so, to maintain the good performance of these units, cooling systems are crucially needed (Haghighi, 2016a).
-The cooling systems help maintain a low-temperature range to help deliver quality of service.
-These equipment are either housed in outdoor cabinets or shelters.
-Outdoor cabinets employ fans to maintain the required temperature, conversely, Air Conditioning (AC) systems are installed in shelters to keep them cool to maintain a high level of service quality.
+The BBU, the TXm equipment, BB, and other electronic equipment generate large amounts of heat, so cooling systems are crucially needed to maintain the good performance of these units (Haghighi, 2016).
+The cooling systems help maintain a low-temperature range to deliver quality service.
+This equipment is either housed in outdoor cabinets or shelters.
+Outdoor cabinets employ fans to maintain the required temperature.
+Conversely, air conditioning (AC) systems are installed in shelters to keep them cool and maintain a high level of service quality.